-- 1. Do one of the following: - In the Model Tree, select a view that contains comments. - If Acrobat Pro XI, click the Comments button or choose View > Comment > Annotations.
-If Acrobat Pro DC, choose Tools > Comment. - In the View pane of the Model Tree, click Options and choose List Comments. - 2.
+- 1. Do one of the following: - In the Model Tree, select a view that contains comments. - Choose Tools > Comment. - In the View pane of the Model Tree, click Options and choose List Comments. - 2.
 Double-click a comment to open its comment window. - 3.
 Repeat steps 1 and 2 to see other comments associated with other views.